hupster/modsync/README.md

 - Start Minecraft

 After all checks, start the game by executing the launcher.
-This allows for the tool to be installed as a Minecraft launcher, checking for new mods at every start.
+This allows for the tool to be installed as a Minecraft launcher, syncing folders at every start.

 **Configuration**